A Canyon Country Guide to Anasazi Indian RuinsAnasazi Indian Ruins - 18 Places to Visit

 One of the most popular and fascinating features of the southwest's Canyon Country is the remains of the prehistoric Anasazi Indian civilization.
 The Anasazi thrived in the region for nearly 1,000 years leaving evidence of their extraordinary masonry talents everywhere.
-The zenith of the Anasazi culture was reached in Chaco Canyon during the years 900-1100 A.D.
+The zenith of the Anasazi culture was reached in Chaco Canyon during the years 900-1100 C.E.
 The gigantic pueblos of Chaco rival the other great works of the ancient world, such as those of the Mayas and Incas.
 By the year 1300, the Anasazi had abandoned the entire region, generally moving into the Rio Grande Valley of northern New Mexico.
 This departure has long been one of the southwest's great mysteries and has been the subject of intense research and speculation for generations.
-Using the Interactive MapPlace your mouse pointer on any item number (in purple) on the map.
-A brief description will appear.
-Click on the number for a link to detailed information below, including related links.

 of mesa top ruins which are a blend of Anasazi and Sinaguan culture.
 The area

-was occupied after Sunset Crater's peak exploded in 1064-5 A.D.
+was occupied after Sunset Crater's peak exploded in 1064-5 C.E.
 The subsequent

 ash cover greatly increased soil fertility.
 The principal pueblo, Wupatki, has features